Contact

 Table of contents

-Selling products online is no longer just an option; it's the most important growth driver for many companies.
-More and more people are purchasing their items online, and this trend has become stronger than ever in recent years.
+Selling products online isn’t just an option anymore—for many businesses, it’s the most important growth engine.
+More and more people buy their items online, and this trend has accelerated in recent years more than ever.

-For customers, online shopping means convenient comparison, quick ordering, and flexible payment.
-For you as a retailer, it means enormous potential for reach, sales, and new target groups.
+For customers, online shopping means comparing conveniently, ordering quickly, and paying flexibly.
+For you as a merchant, it means enormous potential in reach, revenue, and access to new target groups.

-Small and medium-sized businesses, in particular, benefit from the ease of getting started online.
-With the right tools, you can put your first items online within hours.
-Whether you want to market handmade items, digital products, or an entire product range, the barriers to entry are low.
+Small and mid-sized businesses benefit in particular from how easy it has become to enter the online world.
+With the right tools, you can list your first products within hours—whether you want to sell handmade items, digital products, or an entire catalog.
+The barriers are low.

-But selling successfully online requires more than just uploading a few product images.
-It's about developing a well-thought-out strategy, choosing the right platform, and setting up your shop professionally.
-Don't forget to optimize your online store, from loading speed to checkout.
+But successful online selling takes more than uploading a few product photos.
+You need a well-thought-out strategy, the right platform, and a professionally built shop.
+And don’t forget ongoing onlineshop optimization—from load speed to checkout.

-In this article, you'll learn step by step how to sell products online, from idea to setup to scaling.
+In this article, you’ll learn step by step how to sell products online, from the idea and setup all the way to scaling.

 Clothing store or online shop?

-If you want to market items, you're probably asking yourself: Should I start in-store or digitally?
-The biggest advantage of selling online is the reach.
-With a brick-and-mortar store, you only reach customers in your local area, whereas online you reach millions of buyers, both nationally and internationally.
+If you want to market products, you’ll likely ask yourself: should I start offline or digital?
+The biggest advantage of selling online is reach.
+A physical store mainly attracts customers from your local area—online, you can reach millions of buyers nationally and internationally.

-Additionally, you can sell items online without the high fixed costs for rent, equipment, or staff that come with brick-and-mortar stores.
-But it's not just the reach and costs that speak in favor of selling online.
-The variety of options is also a plus.
+You can also sell online without high fixed costs for rent, store setup, or staff like in brick-and-mortar retail.
+And it’s not just reach and cost—variety is another huge plus.

-• Digital products: e-books, digital courses, software, music.
+• Digital products: e-books, online courses, software, music

-While brick-and-mortar stores offer the advantage of personal contact and direct product experience, digital sales allow you to scale your brand much faster.
+Physical stores do offer personal contact and immediate product experience, but digital selling lets you scale your brand much faster.

-According to a study by the German E-Commerce and Distance Selling Association (BEVH), sales in German online retail rose to €80.6 billion in 2024 , an increase of 1.1 percent over the previous year.
-This means that e-commerce maintains its share of around 10 percent of total retail and demonstrates that digital business is growing steadily even in challenging times.
+According to a study by the German E-Commerce and Mail Order Association (BEVH), revenue in German e-commerce reached €80.6 billion in 2024, an increase of 1.1% compared to the previous year.
+E-commerce maintained a share of around 10% of total retail—showing that digital business continues to grow steadily even in challenging times.

-That doesn't mean that brick-and-mortar stores no longer play a role; on the contrary, the combination of online and offline ( omnichannel ) is the strongest strategy for many retailers.
-If you're starting with a limited budget, it often makes more sense to learn how to market your products online before investing in a brick-and-mortar store.
+This doesn’t mean brick-and-mortar no longer matters—quite the opposite.
+Combining online and offline (omnichannel) is often the strongest strategy.
+If you’re starting with a limited budget, it’s frequently smarter to learn how to sell online before investing in a physical store.

 Overview of various marketplaces and shop systems

-If you want to market products digitally, you can choose from various channels.
-These include large marketplaces, your own shop systems, and social media platforms.
-Each option has its own advantages, disadvantages, and unique features.
+If you want to sell digitally, you can choose from multiple channels: large marketplaces, your own shop system, and social media platforms.
+Each option comes with its own pros, cons, and specifics.

 Marketplaces: Amazon, eBay, Otto & Kaufland